10 Tips for a Successful Lunch & Learn

 - Get creative with remote employees: Videoconferencing has come a long way over the past several years, and if you have remote staff, these kinds of tools are probably already part of their work processes anyway, so use them to your advantage.
 Think about how you can use all of the resources and apps at your disposal.
 For example, if your team uses Slack, you might trying setting up a #lunchandlearn channel.
 For the lunch aspect, you can always go the “brown bag” route, or consider food delivery or gift cards of an equivalent amount.

 - Don’t get stuck in a rut: Switch up the format to keep it interesting.
 One month you might have someone present a client case study, while the next, a vendor might discuss healthy habits on the road, and the next might be a refresher on the CRM system.
 Invite a leader to come in and talk about how the company’s vision and values apply to daily work.
 Try some activities to help people discover their powerful purpose, both in their personal and professional lives.

-- Keep the buzz going: Think ahead about how you’ll follow up to keep the momentum alive.
+- Keep the buzz going: Think ahead about how you’ll follow up after the lunch & learn to keep the momentum alive.
 You might want to create a summary of questions and answers from the session, share photos of people in action, recap those key sales and negotiation skills and tips, or just provide a general overview along with the presentation materials.
 The main thing is to keep the discussion going and make it something people won’t want to miss out on in the future.